MerkulovDaniil/optim/docs/theory/Matrix_calculus.md

 |       $\mathbb{R}^n$      | $\mathbb{R}^m$ | $\mathbb{R}^{m \times n}$ | $\dfrac{\partial f_i}{\partial x_j}$ (jacobian) |
 | $\mathbb{R}^{m \times n}$ |  $\mathbb{R}$  | $\mathbb{R}^{m \times n}$ |      $\dfrac{\partial f}{\partial x_{ij}}$     |

-named gradient of  $$f(x)$$ .
+named gradient of  $$f(x)$$.
 This vector indicates the direction of steepest ascent.
 Thus, vector  $$−\nabla f(x)$$  means the direction of the steepest descent of the function in the point.
 Moreover, the gradient vector is always orthogonal to the contour line in the point.

 # General concept
 ## Naive approach
-The basic idea of naive approach is to reduce matrix\vector derivatives to the well-known scalar derivatives.
+The basic idea of naive approach is to reduce matrix/vector derivatives to the well-known scalar derivatives.
 ![](../matrix_calculus.svg)
 One of the most important practical trick here is to separate indices of sum ($$i$$) and partial derivatives ($$k$$).
 Ignoring this simple rule tends to produce mistakes.
 ## Guru approach